rokbenko/ai-playground/langgraph-tutorials/4-TUI_LangGraph_agent_PostgreSQL_memory_pgvector/README.md

 > Agent:<br>
 > Have a nice day! 👋

-### Similarity search using "threshold"
+### Similarity search using threshold-based approach

-If you run [`tui_langgraph_agent_postgresql_memory_pgvector.py --similarity-search-type=threshold`](https://github.com/rokbenko/ai-playground/blob/main/langgraph-tutorials/4-TUI_LangGraph_agent_PostgreSQL_memory_pgvector/python/tui_langgraph_agent_postgresql_memory_pgvector.py), you should be able to chat with the agent in a terminal:
+If you run [`tui_langgraph_agent_postgresql_memory_pgvector.py`](https://github.com/rokbenko/ai-playground/blob/main/langgraph-tutorials/4-TUI_LangGraph_agent_PostgreSQL_memory_pgvector/python/tui_langgraph_agent_postgresql_memory_pgvector.py) with the `python tui_langgraph_agent_postgresql_memory_pgvector.py --similarity-search-type=threshold` command, it will perform a similarity search with a threshold-based approach, and you should be able to chat with the agent in a terminal:

 #### Chat #21

 > [!NOTE]
 > There were multiple conversations before that.
+It might have been chat #35 or #49, as the Python script was tested extensively before running the final version.
+>
-It might have been chat #31 or #41, as the Python script was tested extensively before running the final version.
-At the time, there were dozens of messages stored in PostgreSQL, but PostgreSQL returned all messages (i.e., 11) that met a specified similarity threshold (i.e., having a cosine similarity greater than `0.75`), as seen below.
+> At the time the chat below was run, there were dozens of messages stored in PostgreSQL, but PostgreSQL returned all messages (i.e., 11) that met a specified similarity threshold (i.e., having a cosine similarity greater than `0.75`), as seen below.

 > User:<br>
 > What's my name?<br>